alexmagwe/gdrive-uploader/README.md

 # gdrive-uploader
-#### this is an api for uploading files to google drive.it accepts files and returns the id of the file
+#### this is an api for uploading files to google drive,it gets files from a request and returns the google drive id of the files in a list